Geography: Systematic (GEO)

 GEO1000 INTRODUCTION TO GEOGRAPHY (3.00 Credits)

-This course is a study of the geographical patterns of both human and physical phenomenon and the interaction between humans and their environment.
-Through readings in the text and/or supplemental sources and via class lectures, activities and discussions analysis will target the earth's physical systems including landforms, hydrosphere, and climates; human systems such as culture, population and economic/urban development; as well as human impact on the world's natural resources.
+This course is a study of the geographical patterns of the relationship between humans and their environment.
+Through readings in the text and/or supplemental sources and via class lectures, students will study structure, climatic regions, and the natural resources of the earth and their influence on human activities.
+Finally, students will learn approaches to, and methods used in the study of geography.
 GEO2370 is a writing credit course.
 Students must earn a minimum grade of C to meet the requirements of the Gordon Rule for writing.
 GEO2370 meets the International/Intercultural competency requirement.

 Total Contact Hrs: 48.00